airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

     The Client App serves as the frontend interface for the system.
 It includes:

     - **Custom Client**: A custom web interface for users to interact with the workflows.
-It facilitates the communication with the user and the **FastAgency FastAPI App**.
+It facilitates the communication with the user and the **FastAPI App**.

-    This custom client app handles all interactions with the **FastAgency FastAPI App** and presents the results back to the user.
+    This custom client app handles all interactions with the **FastAPI App** and presents the results back to the user.

     #### FastAPI App

-    The FastAgency FastAPI App forms the backend of our system and consists of:
+    The FastAPI App forms the backend of our system and consists of:

     - **AutoGen Workflows**: These define the core logic and behavior of our application, utilizing agents to perform various tasks and achieve specific goals.
-    - **FastAPI Adapter**: This component communicates with AutoGen, and implements routes and websocket for FastAPI.
+    - [**`FastAPIAdapter`**](../../../api/fastagency/adapters/fastapi/FastAPIAdapter.md): This component communicates with AutoGen, and implements routes and websocket for FastAPI.
-    - **FastAPI**: Provides the infrastructure for building and exposing AutoGen workflows via REST API.
+    - [**FastAPI**](https://fastapi.tiangolo.com/){target="_blank"}: Provides the infrastructure for building and exposing AutoGen workflows via REST API.

     #### Building Custom Client Applications

-    To write a custom application that interacts with FastAgency FastAPI App, we first need to understand the **available server routes** and their purposes.
+    To write a custom application that interacts with FastAPI App, we first need to understand the **available server routes** and their purposes.
 This knowledge forms the foundation of our client-server interaction model.

     ##### Available API Endpoints

-    FastAgency FastAPI App provides three primary endpoints for building client applications:
+    FastAPI App provides three primary endpoints for building client applications:

     | Route    | Method |Purpose |
     | -------- | ------- | ------- |